goyllo/goyllo.github.io/_posts/seo/2018-04-14-flikover-review.markdown

 title:  "Flikover Review - A Group Buy Service for Premium SEO Tools"
 permalink: /flikover-review/
 category: SEO
-description: Get access to Ahrefss, semrush, and majestic tool at very lower rate by using Flikover - A Premium SEO tools group buy service.
+description: Get access to Ahrefss and majestic tool at very lower rate by using Flikover - A Premium SEO tools group buy service.
 ---

 <a href="https://cdn.goyllo.com/po/flikover/" rel="nofollow" target="_blank">Flikover</a> is group buy service, which gives us access to many premium tools at very low price.
 You can also [check the full list of flikover products](#all-flikover-products) at the end of this blog post with INR and USD price information.
 But let me tell you the first few tools which I personally used.

 ## Ahrefs ##

 **Ahrefs is best SEO Tool for backlink analysis**.
 There are so many niche out there on which you can't get natural backlinks, so you've to spy on your competitor blog/website to know how they build backlinks, so you can do the same.
-Ahrefs also have keyword research tool, and provide similar result like semrush does, so it is all in one SEO tool right now.
-I mostly buy this package only.

 **Ahrefs Standard account price - 399$/Monthly<br/>
 Flikover price - $10/month.**

-## Semrush ##

-**Semrush is best SEO tool for keyword analysis**.
-Ahrefs also have keyword research tool and both display similar results, but semrush have database on different GEO location as well.

-**Semrush Pro account price - 99.95$/Monthly<br/>
- Flikover price -  $8/month**

 ## Majestic ##